gestimation/cifmodeling/README.md

 - `summary` — a summary of estimated exposure effects

-Use the summary output with `msummary()` to display formatted results.
-The regression coefficients and their variance-covariance matrix are provided as coefficient and cov, respectively, with the first element corresponding to the intercept term, subsequent elements to the covariates in nuisance.model, and the last element to exposure.
-Finally, diagnosis.statistics is a dataset containing inverse probability weights, influence functions, and predicted values of the potential outcomes of individual observations.
+Use `summary` output with `msummary()` to display formatted results.
+The regression coefficients and their variance-covariance matrix are provided as `coefficient` and `cov`, respectively, with the first element corresponding to the intercept term, subsequent elements to the covariates in `nuisance.model`, and the last element to the variable specified by `exposure=`.
+Finally, `diagnosis.statistics` is a dataset containing inverse probability weights, influence functions, and predicted values of the potential outcomes of individual observations.

 ## Example 1.
 Unadjusted competing risks analysis